 This illustration shows several of the steps involved in making a RANDALL MADE knife.
-(Knife shown: Model 1 (8"), stag, finger-grip handle, \$33.00 with sheath.)
-RESEARCH Although many authorities say that RANDALL MADE knives are unequalled by either the foisted blades of history or any others of modern times, we are constantly seeking new materials and improvements on our knives.
+(Knife shown: Model 1 (8"), stag, finger-grip handle. \$40.50 with sheath.)
+RESEARCH Although many authorities say that RANDALL MADE knives are unequalled by either the fabled blades of history or any others of modern times, we are constantly seeking new materials and improvements on our knives.
 We change small details of our knives and sheaths from time to time when our research indicates improvements that can be made.
 Therefore, the knife or sheath you receive may vary slightly from the model illustrated in the catalogue.
-For example, we have developed new methods of bonding handles to the tang, making the rivet pin unnecessary on some of our handles.
+For example, we have developed new methods of bonding handles to the tang, making a rivet pin unnecessary.
 We receive many letters from interested persons and collectors containing valuable suggestions.
 Such suggestions, after they are tested, are often incorporated in our knives.
 Your comments and suggestions are invited.